microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgDeviceAppMgtMobileApp.md

     - `[UserPrincipalName <String>]`: User Principal Name
   - `[DisplayName <String>]`: The admin provided or imported title of the app.
   - `[InformationUrl <String>]`: The more information Url.
   - `[InstallSummary <IMicrosoftGraphMobileAppInstallSummary>]`: Contains properties for the installation summary of a mobile app.
+This will be deprecated starting May, 2023 (Intune Release 2305).
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[FailedDeviceCount <Int32?>]`: Number of Devices that have failed to install this app.